 Trekking: The HC1 brings the retro vibes to the road

 However, there’s more to the HC1 than what initially meets the eye.
-A host of optional add-ons further fuel what’s possible, whether you want to adorn the 42 square feet of space with a Bose surround sound system, a tablet docking station, or any other compatible accessory available through Happier Camper.
-Welcome features like the enormous rear hatch and classic wheel fenders also come standard, along with the panoramic windows and various wood-top components (countertops, doors, lids, etc.).
+A host of optional add-ons further fuel what’s possible, whether you want to adorn the 42 square feet of space with a surround sound system, a tablet docking station, or any other compatible accessory available through Happier Camper.
+Welcome features such as an enormous rear hatch and classic fenders also come standard, along with the panoramic windows and various wood-top components (countertops, doors, lids, etc.).
 The five color options round out the appeal, rendering it one of the closest incarnations of the classic Volkswagen van since — well — the classic Volkswagen van.